Answer all the questions

 Topic: European Forts in West Africa

-⭐ The trading forts were established to serve as warehouses to store goods and provide a base for trade activities between Europeans and Africans.
+The main purpose of the trading forts was to act as warehouses.
+They stored goods and provided a place for trade between Europeans and Africans.

 Explanation: